-The consolidated financial statements comprise the financial statements of the Fund and its subsidiaries as at 31 December each year.
+The consolidated financial statements comprise the financial statements of the Center for the Study of Democracy and its subsidiaries as at 31 December each year.
 The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
 For consolidation purposes, the financial information of the Group has been combined on a line-by-line basis by adding together like items of assets, liabilities, income and expenses.